BitnBolt/Bulletin/README.md

 - NextAuth.js for authentication
 - MongoDB with Mongoose for user data storage
 - Email and password authentication
+- Password reset functionality with Brevo for email delivery

 ### Features

 - User registration and login
+- Forgot password and reset password functionality
 - Protected routes
 - User profiles
 - Session management